 Jinan Elegant Scenery.
 Jinan Elegant Scenery is located on Autoplant Road East of Tianqiao District in Jinan.
-We commenced construction of this project in December 2006 and expect to deliver it by December 2008.
-Jinan Elegant Scenery covers a site area of 61,502 square meters and has a total GFA of 99,747 square meters, of which 78,832 square meters are for sub-high-rise buildings, 15,793 square meters for high-rise buildings and 5,122 square meters for retail stores.
+We commenced construction of this project in December 2006 and expect to deliver it by the end of June 2009.
+Jinan Elegant Scenery covers a site area of 61,502 square meters and has a total GFA of 99,745 square meters, of which 78,862 square meters are for sub-high-rise buildings, 15,763 square meters are for high-rise buildings and 5,120 square meters are for retail stores.
 We started pre-sales in April 2007.
-As of December 31, 2007, we had sold 968 units out of 1,126 saleable units.
+As of December 31, 2008, we had sold 1,121 units out of 1,127 saleable units.

 Jinan International City Garden.
 Jinan International City Garden is located on South Industrial Road of Hitech Industry Park in Jinan.
-We commenced construction of this project in September 2007 and expect to deliver it by August 2009.
-Jinan International City Garden covers a site area of 93,928 square meters and has a total GFA of 248,677 square meters, of which 197,908 square meters are for high-rise buildings, 40,747 square meters for sub-high-rise buildings and 10,022 square meters for retail stores.
-This project will consist of 3,802 units upon completion.
-We started pre-sales in November 2007 and as of December 31, 2007 we had sold 193 units out of 3,802 saleable units.
-Jinan International City Garden was previously being developed as two separate phases, however, we have consolidated the two phases as one project since we consolidated the two phases under one project in our accounting under US GAAP.
+We commenced construction of this project in September 2007.
+Jinan International City Garden covers a site area of 93,928 square meters and has a total GFA of 254,035 square meters, of which 203,616 square meters are for high-rise buildings, 40,747 square meters are for sub-high-rise buildings and 9,672 square meters are for retail stores.
+This project will consist of 3,805 units upon completion.
+We started pre-sales in November 2007 and as of December 31, 2008 we had sold 2,162 units out of 3,805 saleable units.